CredentialHunter/CredentialHunterAction_Public/README.md

           path: output.json

 #### Step 4
-Trigger the scan using your preferred workflow trigger
+Trigger the scan using your preferred workflow trigger.

 #### Step 5
 Tell your project lead that you now have credential scanning on your repository.
-Be promoted, celebrated, and earn $1,000,000+ *
+Be promoted, celebrated, and receive a $1,000,000 bonus for being security-minded. *
-<sup><sub>*Credential Hunter does not guarantee your project lead will promote you and give you $1M, but we do think they should</sup></sub>
+<sup><sub>*Credential Hunter does not guarantee your project lead will promote you or give you $1M, but we do think they should.</sup></sub> ¯\_(ツ)_/¯

 ## More info
-Do you like it and want to use it outside of Github Actions?
-Check us out: https://www.credentialhunter.com/
+Do you like it and want to use it outside of GitHub Actions?
+Check us out: https://www.credentialhunter.com